Immersive Tech for Pain and Anxiety Relief in Procedural Care

 - Student - $15

-This 90-minute session will explore the use of immersive virtual reality (VR) as a procedural support tool, specifically during pediatric burn dressing changes.
+This session will explore the use of immersive virtual reality (VR) as a procedural support tool, specifically during pediatric burn dressing changes.
 Drawing from lived clinical experience, the presenter, a practicing CCLS will describe how immersive therapeutic VR is integrated into her high-acuity procedural workflow.

 The first portion of the session will outline the clinical and developmental rationale for exploring immersive VR in a pediatric setting (30 minutes).
 Participants will learn how the presenter assessed various technology options and ultimately selected a system designed for clinical use, prioritizing factors such as infection control compatibility, pediatric fit, ease of cleaning, and alignment with procedural steps.